stackabletech/issues/.github/ISSUE_TEMPLATE/advanced-issue.md

 ## Description

 <!--
-- Briefly describe what this epic aims to achieve
+- Briefly describe what this issue aims to achieve
 - "What" are we trying to achieve

 Examples: